israel-depedro-castillo/Practical_work_II/README.md

 - Modified the index.html with the information about the whole page
 - Modified some minor things of the css realted to ul for the contact page
-- Modified the contact.html page to include a form with the basic things -Finished contact.html file puting there a form with the message, the name and email (minor changes can be made)
+- Modified the contact.html page to include a form with the basic things -Finished contact.html file puting there a form with the message, the name and email (minor changes can be made).
+  -Added images that are going to be used in the footer of all pages.

 -23/12/2025
 -Created fce.html file to put dedicated information about Fundamentals of hardware